-The conference opened with welcome remarks by Chen Chunsheng, Vice President of Sun Yat-sen University; Lin Lin, Overseas Chinese Affairs Office of Guangdong Province; Gordon Chang, Olive H. Palmer Professor in Humanities at Stanford, Director of the Center for East Asian Studies, Co-Director of the Chinese Railroad Workers in North America Project, Stanford University; and Wu Yixiong, Director of Sun Yat-sen University’s History Department.
+The conference opened with welcome remarks by Chen Chunsheng, the Managing Deputy Secretary and the Vice President of Sun Yat-sen University; Lin Lin, Overseas Chinese Affairs Office of Guangdong Province; Gordon Chang, Olive H. Palmer Professor in Humanities at Stanford, Director of the Center for East Asian Studies, Co-Director of the Chinese Railroad Workers in North America Project, Stanford University; and Wu Yixiong, Director of Sun Yat-sen University’s History Department.

 Thirty-two papers were presented at the symposium in English and Chinese, with translation summaries provided by bilingual students.
 The opening keynote address, “Seeing Absence, Listening to Silence: The Challenge of Reconstructing Chinese Railroad Workers’ Lives” was given by Shelley Fisher Fishkin, the Joseph S. Atha Professor of Humanities, Professor of English, and Co-Director of the Chinese Railroad Workers in North America Project.
 Stanford.
 Professor Barbara Voss, Director of the Archaeology Network, joined other archaeologists to introduce historical archaeology to symposium attendees as a source of information about Chinese immigrants in North America.
 Hilton Obenzinger, Associate Director of the Project, also demonstrated the possibilities of the digital archive we are constructing, including ways to visualize data through digital design.
 Evelyn Hu- Dehart, Professor of History and Ethnic Studies, Director of the Center for Study of Race and Ethnicity in America, Brown University, and a leader of the project, gave a presentation comparing the experiences of the Chinese who went to Cuba and the railroad workers..
 In his closing remarks, Professor Yuan Ding, Professor and Director of South-East Asia Study Institute at Sun Yat-sen University and Associate Editor-in Chief of the Guangdong Overseas Chinese History Project, exhorted his Chinese colleagues to increase their research, and to conduct fieldwork and archaeology in Guangdong.